Zendro-dev/Zendro-dev.github.io/ddm.md

 ![mesh-topology](./figures/mesh-ddm.png)

 A mesh topology where each participating zendro node has access to all other zendro nodes in the network can be achieved simply by making all nodes aware of each other.
-In practical terms that means on every zendro instance exists a model of storagetype "distributed-data-model", a ddmadapter for every zendro-node in the network and, if exists, an adapter to a local storage.
+In practical terms that means on every zendro instance exists a model of storagetype "distributed-data-model", a ddm-adapter for every zendro-node in the network and, if exists, an adapter to a local storage.
 That means, no matter from which node a user requests data, _every_ node in the network will return the data stored at their local site and the end result will include data from _all_ zendro nodes in the network.
 ### Example 2: Master-slave topology
 ![master-slave-topology](./figures/ms-ddm.png)

 A master-slave topology where one zendro-node acts as a central controller can be achieved by only making the central node aware of the other instances.
 To do so, only that node defines a model of storagetype "distributed-data-model" and ddm-adapters for each node in the network.
 All other secondary nodes do _not_ need a "distributed-data-model" in this case.
 That means that only when querying the central node, data from all other nodes will be returned.
-If a user queryies one of the secondary nodes only data specifically from the requested node can be returned.
+If a user queries one of the secondary nodes only data specifically from the requested node can be returned.

 ## Performance and Limitations